voschezang/coding-handbook/scrum-guide.md

 | Daily Scrum (Standup) | Progress towards Sprint Goal | Sprint Backlog | Development Team | 15 min.  |

 **Daily Scrum**
-This event that occurs daily, at the same place and time.
+This is a developer-centric event that occurs daily, at the same place and time for consistency and to reduce complexity.
 The format is free, but it should focus on the progress towards the sprint goal rather than on what team members have done.

-The event  is exclusive to developers in order to to incentivize ownership.
-If a PO, SM or manager is present anyway, they should not facilitate the session.
+If a PO, SM or manager is present then they should not facilitate or steer the session.